Statutes for the International Association for Statistical Education

 10.4 The Officers of the Executive Committee, except the Executive Director, shall serve without compensation.

-10.5 At each ordinary meeting, the accounts of the Association shall be professionally audited as well as being audited by two (2) members of the Association.
-The final reports of both of these audits shall be presented to the General Assembly at an ordinary meeting for acceptance by a majority of votes.
+10.5 Prior to each meeting held conjointly with the ISI World Statistics Congress, the accounts of the Association shall be audited by two (2) members of the Association taking into consideration the audit done through the ISI office.
+The final reports of the financial status of the Association shall be presented to the General Assembly at the meeting for acceptance by a majority of votes.

 11. Amendments of the Statutes